anatolikalysch/VMAttack/README.md

 - Trace generation requires a working **IDA** debugger(e.g. Win32 DBG or Bochs DBG) and uses the **IDA** debugger API to generate an instruction trace.
 Visited basic blocks and instructions are colored in a shade of blue (color can be removed afterwards via **Remove Colors from Graph**).
 During the execution function arguments are extracted, if not deactivated via **settings**.

 - Alternatively an instruction trace can be loaded from file.
-Currently supported file types are .txt files exported from **IDA**s _Trace Window_ and .json files saved via **VMAttack**.
+Currently supported file types are .txt files exported from **IDA**s _trace window_ and .json files saved via **VMAttack**.
 OllyDbg and ImmunityDbg generated .txt trace files are supported but are currently more limited in the available analysis capabilities.

 ![alt text](screenshots/load_trace.png "Load trace file")